livingsocial/bundler-patch/README.md

     reconcile the dependency graph and could raise a `VersionConflict`.

-`bundler-patch` will also check for vulnerabilities based on the `ruby-advisory-db`, but also will _modify_ (if necessary) your Gemfile gem requirement on vulnerable gems to ensure they can be upgraded.
+`bundler-patch` will also check for vulnerabilities based on the `ruby-advisory-db`, but also will _modify_ (if necessary) the gem requirement in the Gemfile on vulnerable gems to ensure they can be upgraded.

   * `-l/--list` option will just list vulnerable gems.
 No updates will be performed.